-Special accommodations: If a student requires a special accommodation to participate at an agency they should register with U.C.
+Special accommodations: If a student requires a special accommodation to work on site at an agency, they should register with U.C.
 Accessibility Services prior to the start of the semester.

 Pass/fail option, audit policy, and withdrawal policy: There are no pass/fail or audit options for this class.
 Withdrawal procedures follow U.C. guidelines.